hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 ## Basic Bootloader Features
 Now you might think: "Okey, so a bootloader starts the application.
 But what is the point of that?"
 This functionality lets us add some features to our program.
-The two most important features are
+The two most important features are to **Validate Images** and to allow for a **Device Firmare Update (DFU)**.

+### Validate Image
+In bootloader lingo, a bootable part of the flash is oftern reffered to as **Image** or **Slot**.
+The App in the earlier figures will be an Image.
+Most bootloaders store a expected hash-value for its image, and will calculate the hash of an image before it boots into said image.
+This is a security feature: The bootloader will make sure that the image has not changed.
+In other words, no-one can insert their own code into parts of our application.

+### Device Firmware Update(DFU)